International medical graduate

-An international medical graduate (IMG), earlier known as a foreign medical graduate (FMG), is a physician who has graduated from a medical school outside of the country where he or she intends to practice.
+An international medical graduate (IMG), earlier known as a foreign medical graduate (FMG), is a physician who has graduated from a medical school in a different country with subsequent human capital flight.
 The term non-local medical graduate may be similarly used in countries with distinct licensing regions within them.
 Generally, the medical school of graduation is one listed in the World Directory of Medical Schools (WDOM) as accredited by the Foundation for Advancement of International Medical Education and Research or the World Health Organization.

 Medical schools around the world vary in education standards, curricula, and evaluation methods.
 Many countries have their own certification program, equivalent to the Educational Commission for Foreign Medical Graduates (ECFMG) in the United States.
 The purpose of ECFMG Certification is to assess the readiness of international medical graduates to enter clinical specialty training programs as resident physicians and fellowship programs in the United States.

 License requirements by country

 The requirements to obtain a license to practice varies by country and often by state, province, or territory.